Lens Quality For Your Camera: Important?

 Much of the time, lens quality beats camera quality!

 By ignoring the lens quality when considering new kit, you may as well forget the quality of camera too.
-You see, you may buy the latest all-singing, all-dancing camera, but if you put a cheap lens on the front, you lose all the benefits that the camera has.
+You see, you may have bought the latest all-singing, all-dancing camera.
+However, if you put a cheap lens on the front, you lose all the benefits that the camera has.

-When I first started with SLR photography in the 80’s, I was just 13 and couldn’t afford a decent lens.
-I bought a cheap 3rd party telephoto lens and I could neverunderstand where I was going wrong.
-The pictures were, more often than not, blurred and badly exposed compared to when I used the 50mm prime, standard lens that came with the camera.
+When I first started with SLR photography in the 80's, I was just 13 and couldn't afford a decent lens.
+I bought a cheap 3rd party telephoto lens and I could never understand where I was going wrong.
+The pictures were, more often than not, blurred and badly exposed compared to when I used the 50mm prime.
+The standard lens that came with the camera in those days.
 It could have put me off for life!

 Thankfully, due to the ever-increasing competition in photography, you can now get more, good quality lenses at very reasonable prices.

 How can I check the lens quality when I buy one?